davidhealey/waistline/README.md

 - Waistline doesn't contain any ads or in-app purchases.
 - Waistline works on Android devices 5.0+ (and might work on older devices)

 Waistline includes a comprehensive userguide.

+## License
+Waistline is licensed under the GPLv3.
+The full license file is in the www sub-folder and the license notice is placed at the top of every file.
+The folder outside of the www directory are part of the Cordova framework and contain their own license files (either Apache 2.0 License or MIT).

 ## Privacy Policy